2018. It’s been quite the year, hasn’t it?

 After a mammoth shoot in Mexico the month before, we released our Braggage Rights series for First Choice with the reunion of Chris & Kem sending fans and media into overload.

-April also saw our very own Gemma Moroney – Mischief’s Head of Strategy and Insight – became a recipient of the 2018 WACL Future Leaders Award.
+April also saw our very own Gemma Moroney – Mischief’s Head of Strategy and Insight – become a recipient of the 2018 WACL Future Leaders Award.

 In May, PRWeek crowned Mischief as the agency with the best culture in the UK.
 We celebrated with shots and squats (naturally).